octobercms/docs/3.x/extend/database/query.md

     ->get();
 ```

-You may pass multiple arguments to the `groupBy` method to group by multiple columns:
+You may pass multiple arguments to the `groupBy` method to group by multiple columns.

 ```php
 $users = Db::table('users')